monxcode/CyberRakshak/README.md

 ##  How It Works (Simple Flow)

-1. User URL ya text input karta hai
+1. User inputs URL or text
-2. System rules ke basis par multiple checks karta hai
+2. The system performs multiple checks based on the rules.
-3. Har rule ek threat score add karta hai
+3. Each rule adds one threat score
-4. Final score se risk level decide hota hai
+4. The final score determines the risk level.
-5. UI me:
+5. In the UI:
    - Risk meter update
    - Reasons show
    - Chart update